AudioKit/AudioKit/Documentation/PluginsVsExtensions.md

-# Is AudioUnit Extension different from the AuV3 plugin which I use in Logic ?
+# Is AudioUnit Extension different from the AuV3 plugin which I use in Logic?

 No, the two notions are basically the same, but the terminology can be confusing.